PhilStollery/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 If Microsoft Power BI Desktop is not already installed on your Windows computer, you can download and install it for free.

 1. Download the Power BI Desktop installer from [https://aka.ms/power-bi-desktop](https://aka.ms/power-bi-desktop?azure-portal=true).

 1. When the file has downloaded, open it, and use the setup wizard to install Power BI Desktop on your computer.
-This insatllation may take a few minutes.
+This installation may take a few minutes.

 ## Import data